 We monitor the health of the credit markets because of the insight they contain on the optimal allocation of stocks versus bonds.
 Why?
 Our goal is to safeguard our investors’ capital against the worst ravages of an equity downcycle.
 We want to own the right assets at the right time.
 Once credit quality begins to worsen, safer assets, such as those toward the apex of Exter’s Inverted Pyramid, should outperform equities.

 Our practice is that the deeper we get into an extended economic upcycle, the larger our precautionary holdings become in investments that we believe act as equity hedges.
-The best hedges we have found so far are longer dated U.S. government treasury bonds, and other select investments about which we have written over time (Franco Nevada: The Art of Stock Selection in the Gold Sector).
+The best hedges we have found so far are longer dated U.S. government treasury bonds, and other select investments about which we have written over time.
 We are always on the lookout for more.

 We seek to change our mix of investments in equities and bonds as the cycle changes.
 Right now in the later innings of our extended equity bull market, a conservative course of action is to reduce equities to buy more U.S. government treasury bonds, particularly when signs are building of a downturn in the inventory cycle.